Catastrophic Injuries

 Other catastrophic injuries include severe burns, amputations, or loss of limbs.
 Any accident can lead to a serious injury, though some of the most common accidents include car crashes, slip and falls, and medical malpractice.
 Car accidents can be severe when large trucks are involved, and often the most vulnerable individuals like motorcyclists or pedestrians suffer catastrophic injuries because they lack safety features like seat belts.

 Medical professionals can also cause catastrophic injuries when they worsen existing injuries, such as in surgery or some other procedure, or when they fail to diagnose someone’s condition and don’t treat it before it becomes severe or deadly.
-No matter what accident caused your injuries, if you believe negligence is to blame, it’s in your best interests to pursue a legal claim.
+No matter what accident caused your injuries, if you believe negligence is to blame, it’s in your best interest to pursue a legal claim.

 How Do I Know If I Have a Brain Injury?

 Some catastrophic injuries are apparent in the aftermath of an accident, such as the loss of a leg or paralysis.
 However, other injuries are known to take time to appear.
 Brain injuries are a prime example of a catastrophic injury that might not be obvious at first.
-This is why we always recommend injured individuals get medical attention after an accident, even if they don’t feel pain.
+This is why we always recommend that injured individuals get medical attention after an accident, even if they don’t feel pain.

 Brain injuries can be particularly insidious, as they may not manifest symptoms until days or even weeks after the trauma.
 It's crucial to recognize even subtle changes in cognitive function, behavior, or mood.
 Early diagnosis and intervention can be pivotal in mitigating long-term consequences.
 Therefore, understanding the full spectrum of symptoms—from physical to cognitive—can make a significant difference in treatment outcomes.